yogeshumalkar11/Beginner-Data-Analysis-with-AI/README.md

-# Basic Data Analysis with AI using Streamlit
+# Basic Data Analysis with AI

 This repository provides a simple example of performing basic data analysis using AI and visualizing the results with Streamlit.
 The analysis is done through the `main.py` script, and you'll need to provide your API key in the `secret.py` file to access the necessary services.